Student-FastDev/Auto-FastCut/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or support, please contact [your email address].

 ---